Start Your Own Business With This FREE 3 Step Guide

 What is a business?

 A business is an organization or entity engaged in commercial, industrial, or professional activities.
 Businesses are prevalent in capitalist economies, where most of them are privately owned and administered to provide goods and services to customers in exchange for other goods, services, or money.
 Businesses may also be not-for-profit or state-owned.
-A business owned by multiple individuals may form an incorporated company or jointly organized as a partnership.
+A business owned by multiple individuals may form an incorporated company or be jointly organized as a partnership.

 The business planning process